snkashis/android-docs/pages/map-sdk/5.0.1/annotations.md

   .title("Eiffel Tower")
   );
 ```
-In addition to providing the position, you can also add a title and snippet which are displayed inside an [info window](#info-window).
+Besides providing the position, you can also add a title and snippet which are displayed inside an [info window](#info-window).
 The info window will be displayed when the user taps on the marker and closed when they tap outside the info window.

-If you have an abundance of markers or are loading in them from a GeoJSON file, you can directly add a list of markers using `mapboxMap.addMarkers()`.
+If you have many markers or are loading in them from a GeoJSON file, you can directly add a list of markers using `mapboxMap.addMarkers()`.

 > **Note:** If you want more control over the behavior of a marker, you can use either the MarkerView API which extends a typical Android view or create a symbol layer using runtime styling.